GitFriskies/Onyx-Development/Airfield.md

 Engineering & Technical Services may use vehicles to transport logistics from the airfield to the facility with vehicles.
 The airfield contains an infinite amount of logistics, however, E&TS personnel can only transport limit amounts of logistics.
 They can move these logistics to the facility (either with hand or smaller vehicles such as forklifts) and refill anything that requires logistics.

+#### JETS

+There are two hangers where you may spawn jets.
+Which ones are listed in vehicles.md

+#### HELICOPTERS

+There are two helipads where you may spawn helicopters.
+Which ones are listed in helicopters.md

 ---

 ### LOGISTICS